 General Info About Senior Rail Discounts in Europe

 While there are typically discounts on local and regional lines as well, this post focuses on each country’s national train service.
-But note that some national rail companies do include local transportation in their ticket prices or offer package deals on bike, bus, ferry, tram, and subway travel.
+But note that some national rail companies do include local transportation in their networks and senior discount packages, as well as deals on bike, bus, ferry, tram, and subway travel.

 Some also include additional benefits like special offers on accommodations, restaurants, and tours.

 The discounts generally apply to 2nd class travel, but I’ve noted when they can be used to upgrade to 1st class.